HardlyDifficult/Tutorials/Chapter6.md

 }
 ```

- - For each Block gaurding the mushroom, each platform in the center (except the bottom platform), and the mushroom:
+ - For each Block guarding the mushroom, each platform in the center (except the bottom platform), and the mushroom:
    - Add **UnfreezeAndDisablePlatformers**.
      - Disable the component.
    - Add **EnableComponentsOnTimelineEvent**: